Fixing Free Chlorine Level (FCL) Problems in Saltwater Swimming Pools

 Causes of Low FCL in Saltwater Pools

-Once again, you need to measure the FC level in your water frequently, especially after heavy pool usage and during hot weather, and adjust FCL by increasing the percentage setting of your SWCG to avoid cloudy water, algae, or ammonia.
+Measure the FC level in your water frequently, especially after heavy pool usage and during hot weather, and adjust FCL by increasing the percentage setting of your SWCG to avoid cloudy water, algae, or ammonia.

-If you can't raise your FCL by adjusting the percentage of your chlorine generator alone, try increasing your pump's run-time too if that will work for you.
+If you can't raise your FCL by adjusting the percentage of your chlorine generator alone, try increasing your pump's run time, too, if that will work for you.

-If unable to get your FC level higher and the percentage of SWCG and pump run-time are both very high, you could be having four issues to solve fast and they are:
+If unable to get your FC level higher and the percentage of SWCG and pump run-time are both very high, you could be having four issues to solve fast, and they are:

-1. Excess Cyanuric Acid: Cyanuric acid (chlorine stabilizer) is very powerful and consumes FC if high in your water causing high chlorine demand.
+1. Excess Cyanuric Acid: Cyanuric acid (chlorine stabilizer) is very powerful and consumes FC if high in your water, causing high chlorine demand.

 Just like eliminating chloramine and algae, you need to shut down your SWCG and shock your saltwater pool manually using harsh chlorine to get rid of ammonia in your swimming pool.